itmplatform/mcp-server/zz_Tickets/done/helpscout-11570-mcp-create-task-issue-400.md

 The current MCP normalizes either localized IDs or BaseIds before calling REST.
 The dependable resolution is to correct the tool schema/runtime validation and redeploy MCP.

-## Secondary data-quality finding
+## Secondary data-quality finding: platform-wide, not account-specific (updated 2026-07-14)

 Account `29908` has the Spanish labels for its two issue-status base records reversed:

 - open/default base `52191` is labeled `Cerrada` in Spanish;
 - closed base `52192` is labeled `Abierta` in Spanish.

 This did not cause the 400, but it can make an AI or user choose the semantically wrong status after the required-field fix.

-Correct the localized labels as a separate data cleanup.
+Follow-up investigation on 2026-07-14 shows this is **not** a uCloud data problem.
+The defect is in the platform's default-value catalog: `tblDefaultSiteValue` rows for `strCatName = 'ISSUE_STATUS'`, language 2 (Spanish), have the labels swapped at the source (row 508 `Cerrada` with `blnCompleted = 0`, selected/default; row 511 `Abierta` with `blnCompleted = 1`). `tblAccountLanguageInsertWithDefaultValues` copies these rows into `tblIssueStatus` whenever an account language is seeded, so every Spanish-seeded account inherits the swap.
+English (`Open`/`Closed`) and Portuguese (`Aberto`/`Fechado`) are correct.

+Production scope, measured on 2026-07-14:

+- 2,815 of 2,816 accounts with Spanish issue-status rows have `Cerrad%` on an open row and `Abiert%` on a closed row;
+- zero accounts have the correct orientation;
+- the behavior flags (`blnClosed`, `blnIsDefault`) are correct everywhere; only the Spanish display labels are swapped.

+Verified in uCloud's production UI (Configuration > Parámetros de incidencias > Estado de la incidencia): the list shows `Cerrada` as status 1 and default, `Abierta` as status 2.
+Screenshot: `.playwright-mcp/ucloud-issue-status-swapped-labels.png` (gitignored artifact).
+The stage `testsmarter` account shows the same pattern through MCP reference data (`Cerrada` with `IsClosed: false`).

+The fix is therefore a platform data cleanup, tracked separately from this ticket:

+1. Swap the two Spanish labels in `tblDefaultSiteValue` (rows 508 and 511) so new accounts seed correctly.
+2. One-time migration swapping the Spanish labels in `tblIssueStatus` only where the row still carries the seeded name and it contradicts `blnClosed` (do not touch renamed/custom statuses).
+3. Consider the user-facing impact before running the migration: Spanish-language users in ~2,800 accounts have seen the reversed labels since account creation, so existing issues will display the other label after the fix (semantically correct for the first time).

 ## Recommended support response